socialplanning/opencore/opencore/nui/member/README.txt

     >>> self.logout()
     >>> self.login('m1')

-    Now we should one invitation for m1
+    Now we should have one invitation for m1
     These are what the member can act on
     >>> self.clearMemoCache()
     >>> project_dicts = view.invitations